Skip to content

 Requirements

-• Java 1.5 (important !!! the plugin fails with strange classnot found errors if you do not use this version of java)
+• Java JDK 1.5 or above (important !!! the plugin fails with strange errors if you do not use this version of java or if you use a JRE instead of a JDK, this must be set in your eclipse.ini file via the "-vm" option)

 Download and install

 There are several ways to donwload and install Kermeta.
-Mainly: using Eclipse Update Manager or unzipping directly the plugin in your installation.
+Mainly: using Eclipse Update Manager or using the eclipse market place.

 Dependencies